 A package is a schema object that groups logically related PL/SQL types, variables, and subprograms.
-Packages usually have two parts, a specification (spec) and a body; sometimes the body is unnecessary.
+Packages usually have two parts, specification or spec and body; sometimes, the body is unnecessary.
 The specification is the interface to the package.
 It declares the types, variables, constants, exceptions, cursors, and subprograms that can be referenced from outside the package.
 The body defines the queries for the cursors and the code for the subprograms.

-To create package specs, use the SQL statement CREATE PACKAGE.
+To create package specs, you can use the SQL statement CREATE PACKAGE.
 A CREATE PACKAGE BODY statement defines the package body.

-Enroll yourself in PL/SQL Training and give a head-start to your career in PL?SQL!
+Enroll in the PL/SQL Training and give a head start to your career in PL/SQL!

 Example: A Simple Package Specification Without a Body

 TYPE TransRec IS RECORD (

 Come to Intellipaat’s PL/SQL Community if you have more queries on PL/SQL!